Niknymusing/MusicMatrixProject/pose/README.md

-# MusicMatrixHackathon
-Code for the Music Matrix project.

 ## Pose

 Pose takes a 2D vector illustration and animates its containing curves in real-time based on the recognition result from PoseNet.
 It borrows the idea of skeleton-based animation from computer graphics and applies it to vector characters.